fossabot/Generative_fashion_eeg/README.md

    export FLASK_ENV=development
    flask run

-3. open another terminal &
+3. Open another terminal &

 3. cd to client
-4. npm start
+4. Npm start

+### Optional  ###
-Check if frontend is visible at port
+5. Check if frontend is visible at port
-See if server is running by console.logs or in another tab.
+6. See if server is running by console.logs or in another tab